 - Institutional Capacity regarding the Natura 2000 concept increased in Turkey.

-Our intervention logic is based on an inclusive and phased approach, which ensures cooperation of all relevant stakeholders, including national, regional and local authorities, NGO, academia and nature conservationists.
-Since the Systematic Conservation Planning methodology is the accepted method for site designation in Turkey at the moment, the approaches and methods within this methodology will need to be reconciled with the current practice of site designation in the EU.
+Our intervention logic was based on an inclusive and phased approach, which ensured cooperation of all relevant stakeholders, including national, regional and local authorities, NGO, academia and nature conservationists.
+Since the Systematic Conservation Planning methodology is the accepted method for site designation in Turkey at the moment, the approaches and methods within this methodology were needed to be reconciled with the practice of site designation in the EU.

-Our implementation approaches across the 3 component areas are as follows:
+Our implementation approaches across the 3 component areas were as follows:

 Phase 1: A stepwise approach, whereby the process of the designation of the sites will be gradually prepared accompanied by the development of guidance materials, expert meetings, workshops and national and biogeographical seminars, based on the best available data and expert knowledge;